Sabanci Renewables

 Community Impact

-Sabanci Renewables acquired the 156 MWDC Pepper solar project in McLennan County, Texas (ERCOT).
-The project is expected to reach out to COD in Q3 2027.
-The acquisition of Pepper SPP, is a significant step in Sabanci Renewables Inc.'s expansion into the US renewable energy market.
+Sabanci Renewables acquired the 156 MWdc Pepper solar project in McLennan County, Texas (ERCOT).
+The project is expected to reach COD in Q3 2027.
+The acquisition of Pepper SPP furthers Sabanci Renewables Inc.'s expansion into the US renewable energy market.

 Pepper Solar Farm, LLC Report